gbmhunter/blog/content/electronics/communication-protocols/bluetooth/_index.md

 Advertisement packets give you 31 bytes of data for application specific use.

 When a phone or other connecting device sees advertisement packets from a BLE peripheral, it can request more information with a _scan request_.
 The phone send the device a _scan request_ packet, the the device responds with a _scan response_ packet.
 Both Android and iPhone devices automatically emit a scan request packet when they discover a new device as part of the Bluetooth scanning process[^argenox-ble-advertising-primer].

+### Connections

+Connection settings:

+* Connection interval (min): 7.5ms to 4s[^silicon-labs-optimizing-current-ble].
+Typically specified in units of 1.25ms.
+* Connection interval (max): 7.5ms to 4s.
+Typically specified in units of 1.25ms.
+* Latency: This is the latency of the peripheral.
+It allows the peripheral to skip N connection intervals if it doesn't have any data to send(i.e. not respond)[^silicon-labs-optimizing-current-ble].
+The Central device must still poll the peripheral on every connection interval.
+This has a similar power saving effect as reducing the connection interval, except with the added benefit that fast connection intervals can be used when the Peripheral has data to send.
+* Timeout: If no packets have been received in this time, the connection is considered lost.

+These connection settings are controlled by the Central device.
+However, the Peripheral can suggest connection parameters to the Central device.
+The Central device can choose to accept or reject them (or use different parameters).
+This is the reason a min. and a max. are given for the connection interval, it allows the peripheral to suggest a range and gives the Central device some flexibility in choosing the connection parameters.

+See the [Bluetooth section on the Zephyr page](/programming/operating-systems/zephyr/#bluetooth) for information on how to set these connection parameters on MCUs running the Zephyr RTOS.

 ### Beacons